SanjeevaRDodlapati/QeMLflow/docs/FRAMEWORK_INTEGRATION_GUIDE.md

 ---

-This guide provides the roadmap for transforming ChemML notebooks from redundant custom implementations to professional, framework-integrated educational experiences.
+This guide provides the roadmap for transforming QeMLflow notebooks from redundant custom implementations to professional, framework-integrated educational experiences.